 There are no specific health problems occurring in this breed.
 They actually have one of the largest life expectancies among chickens – they can live up to 15 years!
 That being said, they still need proper care and maintenance, just like any other breed.

 First and foremost, you should make sure that they have enough space.
 They are territorial, so leaving them with enough space is required so they don’t start fighting.
 Next, never put more than one rooster in a flock.
-One rooster will take care of around ten hens, but they would not get along with other male chickens.
+One rooster will take care of around ten hens, but they will not get along with other male chickens.

 You should feed them properly.
 You can either give them commercial food or make the food yourself – either way.
 Their diet should be healthy and nutritious.
 They should also have fresh water available at all times.